Top pain-killers for prior authorization headaches

 A growing burden

 Already identified by the American Academy of Family Physicians as the number one administrative burden, prior authorizations continue to frustrate providers.
-According to a 2017 MGMA poll, 86 percent of medical practice leaders indicated prior authorization requirements had increased over the past year.
-The burden is adding significantly to the hours practices must spend with paperwork and calls around prior authorizations, which can in turn contribute to physician burnout.
+According to a 2019 MGMA poll, 90 percent of medical practice leaders indicated prior authorization requirements had increased over the past year.1 The burden is adding significantly to the hours practices must spend with paperwork and calls around prior authorizations, which can in turn contribute to staff and physician burnout.

 “We're hearing from members that prior authorizations continue to be a significant and growing challenge for providers," says Katie Gilfillan, of the Healthcare Financial Management Association.
 “Not only do prior authorizations increase administrative costs to the health system, but also lead to delays in the provision of care, treatment abandonment, and poor patient outcomes.
 Not to mention it causes clinician and patient dissatisfaction."

-In a recent American Medical Association survey of 1,000 physicians who provide at least 20 hours of patient care per week, nearly 90 percent reported that the administrative burden related to prior authorization requests has risen in the last five years, with most saying it has “increased significantly."
+In a recent American Medical Association survey of 1,000 physicians who provide at least 20 hours of patient care per week, nearly 90 percent reported that the administrative burden related to prior authorization requests has risen in the last five years, with half saying it has “increased significantly."2 As of 2019, 36% of physicians have staff who work exclusively on prior authorization, spending an average of nearly two business days per week completing PAs.

 Gilfillan says process improvements such as centralizing prior authorizations has proven to cut staff time and resources.
 “Some providers have had success working with their information systems team to review or suggest changes to automate more processes in the practice management systems, developing automated work queues for working authorizations, or related denials," she said.

-Because of advances in machine learning, AI, blockchain etc., it seems prior authorizations are a prime administrative burden to target, Gilfillan says.
+Because of advances in fields including machine learning, AI and blockchain, it seems prior authorizations are a prime administrative burden to target, Gilfillan says.
 “The hope is that with new advances in technology, more standardizations around prior authorizations would allow health plans to automate these processes," Gilfillan says.

 Process Improvements & Automation Pay Off